jamieposton/DiceReader/README.md

 poetry install
 ```

+As administator, on windows powershell run: usbipd bind --busid 2-2

 ## TODO
  - Attempt OCR on dice
  - Depending on that, write function to find center bounding box and print result of center bounding box